ChrstphrHll/npc_gen/students/Elia Veluthil.md

 # Elia Veluthil
 ---
 ### Description
-- Firbolg Bard from Aldercrown Empire
+- Firbolg Bard from Principality of the Palus Peoples
 - 3rd year Exploration student in Burk
-- shoulder length wavy brunette hair that's plain, Pale Blue eyes, and Pale Green skin
+- shoulder length straight pink hair that's braided, Pale Blue eyes, and Pale Green skin
 - Is Charming and Unhurried, and has Perseverance as their ideal

 ### Organizations